rbuhler/analyz/README.md

 analyz
 ======

-Development of an R package for statistical analysis.
+Development of an R package for statistical analysis automation.